RebeccaMooneyham/profile-project/README.md

 # profile-project
-Treehouse Techdegree project: Personal Profile Page Created a basic personal profile website using HTML5 semantic tags and CSS transitions.
+Treehouse Techdegree project: Personal Profile Page.
+I created a basic personal profile website with a focus on using HTML5 semantic tags and CSS transitions.